srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 * Verify Lab Prerequisites

-    * A script can be used to create an Azure IoT Hub if you don't have one
-    * A script will be used to create a new device identity (sensor-v-3000) for this lab
+  * A script will be used to create any missing resources and a new device identity (sensor-v-3000) for this lab

 * Write Code to generate Vibration Telemetry
 * Create a Message Route to Azure Blob Storage